Samoa: Mau movement

-The second major incident arose out of an initially peaceful protest by the Mau (which literally translates as "strongly held opinion"), a non-violent popular movement which had its beginnings in the early 1900s on Savai'i, led by Lauaki Namulauulu Mamoe, an orator chief deposed by Solf.
+The second major incident arose out of an initially peaceful protest by the Mau (which translates as "strongly held opinion"), a non-violent popular pro-independence movement which had its beginnings in the early 1900s on Savai'i, led by Lauaki Namulauulu Mamoe, an orator chief deposed by Solf.
 In 1909, Lauaki was exiled to Saipan and died en route back to Samoa in 1915.

 By 1918, Western Samoa had a population of some 38,000 Samoans and 1,500 Europeans.

 However, native Samoans greatly resented New Zealand's colonial rule, and blamed inflation and the catastrophic 1918 flu epidemic on its misrule.
 By the late 1920s the resistance movement against colonial rule had gathered widespread support.
 One of the Mau leaders was Olaf Frederick Nelson, a half Samoan and half Swedish merchant.
 Nelson was eventually exiled during the late 1920s and early 1930s, but he continued to assist the organisation financially and politically.
 In accordance with the Mau's non-violent philosophy, the newly elected leader, High Chief Tupua Tamasese Lealofi, led his fellow uniformed Mau in a peaceful demonstration in downtown Apia on 28 December 1929.

 The New Zealand police attempted to arrest one of the leaders in the demonstration.
 When he resisted, a struggle developed between the police and the Mau.
 The officers began to fire randomly into the crowd and used a Lewis machine gun, mounted in preparation for the demonstration, to disperse the demonstrators.
 Mau leader and paramount chief Tupua Tamasese Lealofi III was shot from behind and killed while trying to bring calm and order to the Mau demonstrators.
 Ten others died that day and approximately 50 were injured by gunshot wounds and police batons.
 That day would come to be known in Samoa as Black Saturday.

-On 13 January 1930, the New Zealanders banned the organisation.
+On 13 January 1930, the New Zealand authorities banned the organisation.
 As many as 1500 Mau men took to the bush, pursued by an armed force of 150 marines and seamen from the light cruiser HMS Dunedin, and 50 military police.
+They were supported by a seaplane flown by Flight Lieutenant Sidney Wallingford of the New Zealand Permanent Air Force.
 Villages were raided, often at night and with fixed bayonets.
-In March, through the mediation of local Europeans and missionaries, Mau leaders met New Zealand’s Minister of Defence and agreed to disperse.
+In March, through the mediation of local Europeans and missionaries, Mau leaders met New Zealand's Minister of Defence and agreed to disperse.

 Supporters of the Mau continued to be arrested, so women came to the fore rallying supporters and staging demonstrations.
 The political stalemate was broken following the victory of the Labour Party in New Zealand's 1935 general election.
 A 'goodwill mission' to Apia in June 1936 recognised the Mau as a legitimate political organisation, and Olaf Nelson was allowed to return from exile.
 In September 1936, Samoans exercised for the first time the right to elect the members of the advisory Fono of Faipule, with representatives of the Mau movement winning 31 of the 39 seats.